 Software capabilities today are generations ahead of outdated software applications built 4-5 years ago.

 For example, systems that are built in an old, outdated language called ‘PHP’ are inherently limited, and have a cluttered, confusing design.

-Software systems that are ‘server based’ and require installation on your computer, in my opinion, are so outdated that they aren’t even worth mentioning.
+Software systems for physical therapy marketing that are ‘server based’ and require installation on your computer, in my opinion, are so outdated that they aren’t even worth mentioning.